Our Team

 Founder & Lead Engineer

-Sriram is a lead software engineer with over a decade of experience building data-driven platforms.
+Sriram Manoharan is a lead software engineer with over a decade of experience building data-driven platforms.
 Before founding RideWise, he worked at The Carlyle Group (Lead Software Engineer), Bloomberg (Senior Software Engineer), and Haven Technologies (Full Stack Engineer).
 He holds a graduate degree from the University of Illinois at Chicago.

 Technical Expertise